 How can I find a therapist?

-If you think you have a problem that may benefit from treatment with cognitive behavioural therapy (CBT), the first step is usually to speak to your doctor.
+If you think you have a problem that may benefit from treatment with CBT, the first step is usually to speak with your doctor.
 This is important so you can check that CBT is right for you.
 Your doctor may also be able to refer you to a therapist or recommend one.
 In the UK, the British Association for Behavioural & Cognitive Psychotherapies (BABCP) keeps a register of all accredited therapists.
 The British Psychological Society (BPS) has a directory of chartered psychologists, which includes psychologists who specialise in CBT.